Share this article

 The First Five: Why Early Adopters Are Your Entire Strategy

 Without that base of five to ten early adopters, you are building in a vacuum.
 You might remember from the first blog how we built the proto-persona Adam to get specific about who we are targeting.
-Early adopters are the real-world Adams.
+Early adopters are the real-world Adams who tell you if they prefer an orange over an apple.
 They are the ones who validate whether your hypothesis was right or whether you need to go back and iterate.
 Like roots growing beneath the surface of the soil, they do the invisible work that eventually supports everything above.

 What Makes a Good Early Adopter?